Harry Elmer Barnes: World War II

-If I could raise money enough for a real defense we could make this an international cause celebre, but I cannot fight the thirty million dollars now in the coffers of the Anti-Defamation League to be used for character assassination on empty pockets.
-If we let them get away with this, we are licked from the start.The American historian Deborah Lipstadt has documented that the Anti-Defamation League had nothing to do with Vansittart or his libel suit against Barnes.
-She says that Barnes' claims otherwise were a sign of his anti-Semitism.

 In 1940, the New York World-Telegram newspaper dropped Barnes' weekly column.
 The writer responded by complaining the action was due to a conspiracy against him, involving MI6 intelligence service, the House of Morgan, and all of the Jewish department store owners in New York City.
-Barnes alleged that the latter had threatened the publisher of the New York World-Telegram with the "loss of all advertising if he kept me on any longer".
+Barnes alleged that the latter had threatened the publisher of the World-Telegram with the "loss of all advertising if he kept me on any longer".

-After World War II, Barnes was increasingly strident in his writing, which alienated many and made it difficult for his writings to gain publication.
+Barnes' allegations of warmongering in both government and in the historical profession alienated colleagues and made it difficult for his writings to gain publication.
 Most of Barnes' work after 1945 was self-published.
+Dawidowicz writes that Barnes grew "progressively paranoid, seeing sinister plots and powerful enemies everywhere".
 In particular, Barnes claimed that a "historical black-out" had covered up the real origins of World War II.
 In his 1947 pamphlet, "The Struggle Against The Historical Blackout", Barnes claimed that "court historians" suppressed that Hitler was the most "reasonable" leader in the world in 1939, and that France's Premier Édouard Daladier wanted to commit aggression against Germany, aided and abetted by British Prime Minister Neville Chamberlain and the U.S. President Franklin D. Roosevelt.
-In the same pamphlet, Barnes claimed that, as part of the alleged smear campaign that had been committed against Germany, Allied governments had falsely charged Germany with responsibility for crimes that she did not commit.
+In the same pamphlet, Barnes claimed that, as part of the alleged smear campaign that had been committed against Germany, Allied governments had falsely charged Germany with responsibility for crimes that it did not commit.